essif-lab/framework/docs/terms/communication-channel.md

 typeid: communication-channel
 stage: draft
 hoverText: "Communication Channel: a (digital or non-digital) means by which two Actors can exchange messages with one another."
-glossaryText: "a (digital or non-digital) means by which two %%actors|actor%% can exchange messages with one another."
+glossaryText: "a (digital or non-digital) means by which two %%actors^actor%% can exchange messages with one another."
 ---

 :::info Editor's note